zwave-js/node-red-contrib-zwave-js/README.md

     - Controller operation **GetNodes** no longer returns an empty entry.
     - Fixed newly added nodes, not being marked as ready (and therefore not passing events)
     - Per node information when calling **GetNodes** has been substantially increased.
-    - Node status is now a string 'UNKNOWN', 'ASLEEP', 'AWAKE', 'DEAD', 'ALIVE'
+    - Node status is now a string 'Unknown', 'Asleep', 'Awake', 'Dead', 'Alive'
     - Added a Controller function **SetNodeLocation**
     - Added support for **Entry Control** CC to Managed mode.